sussol/mobile/README.md

   - react (This may conflict with language-babel.
 Ignore the warning or disable/enable according to preference)
   - atom-react-native-autocomplete
   - badass-react-snippets
-  - Unnecessary packages that can be great: pigments, color-picker, minimap, minimap-linter, minimap-find-and-replace
+  - Unnecessary packages that can be great: pigments, color-picker, minimap, minimap-linter, minimap-find-and-replace, minimap-highlight-selected

 On the left in Atom you should see a file tree section and the button "Add Project Folder".
 Click this and find add the folder where you cloned the sussol/mobile repository earlier.
 Now you should be able to easily look through the mobile code with all the bells and whistles!
-#### Setting up React Native Tools and Environment
-Follow the instructions [here](https://facebook.github.io/react-native/docs/getting-started.html) to get the tools needed for creating and running a react native project.
-Choose *Android* and your operating system - Currently all development has been done on Mac. **You can skip installing watchman and no need to set up the android virtual device, as we will be using Genymotion to manage emulation for us.**

-The essential things you need to have installed and done are:
-* node/npm
-* react-native-cli
-* Android studio
-* Set up paths

 #### Running Debug in Emulator
 TODO: instructions for doing this